How Objx Works

 Ingestion Engine (queue)

 On the agent knowledge base page, the Ingestion tab can show a Queue column (toggle with the Queue button in the header).
 When the queue is on, submissions are queued and processed in order.
-The left column becomes the Ingestion Engine: a title, a short message that submissions are queued and processed in order, an input at the top to add items (text or URL), and a table of threads in the queue.
-Each row shows a status icon (waiting, processing, review, saved, ready, rejected), a truncated preview of the first message, and—while waiting—a timer counting up from when the item was added.
-Clicking a row loads that thread’s chat history and captured fields in the middle column and workboard.
+The left column becomes the Ingestion Engine: a title, a status label (Ready, Processing thread, Waiting for items, or Updating status), a Start/Stop button, an input to add items (text or URL), and a table of threads in the queue.
+Each row shows a status icon (waiting, processing, review, saved, ready, rejected) and a truncated preview of the first message.

-The chat area shows Queue mode (a grey placeholder with an engine icon) instead of the normal input; the engine processes the oldest waiting thread automatically when the tab is open.
+When the engine is processing a thread, the middle column shows the live queue processor chat with streaming responses.
 When processing finishes, the thread’s status becomes ready.
 You can then use Save to persist documents to the knowledge base (Save is disabled while a thread is waiting or processing, or after it is already saved).
 The blue Review button sets the thread’s status to review; the red Reject button sets it to rejected.
-After saving, the view resets to a new thread so you can continue with the next item.
+After saving, the engine continues with the next item if it is still running.

 Ingestion Engine queue column and Queue mode — Queue column with table of threads; chat in Queue mode with placeholder